On products of long cycles: short cycle dependence and separation probabilities: Introduction

 we see it is immaterial which one of $\lambda, \mu$ or $\nu$ is $(n)$.

-The reason why many of the known results require one of $\lambda, \mu$ or $\nu$ to be $(n)$ is that a common tool to compute these numbers, which is central in a number of the articles above, is the well known expression relating the connection coefficients to the irreducible character values of the symmetric group, contained in Proposition \ref{PropForm3Char} below.
+The reason why many of the known results require one of $\lambda, \mu$ or $\nu$ to be $(n)$ is that a common tool to compute these numbers, which is central in a number of the articles above, is the well-known expression relating the connection coefficients to the irreducible character values of the symmetric group, contained in Proposition \ref{PropForm3Char} below.
 This expression, which is not specific to the symmetric group, is in general not tractable for arbitrary partitions.
-When one of the partitions is $(n)$, however, there is a substantial simplification in the formula given in Proposition \ref{PropForm3Char}.
-This well known simplification is contained in Lemma \ref{LemCharNCycle} below.
+When one of the partitions is $(n)$, however, there is a substantial simplification in the formula given in Proposition~\ref{PropForm3Char}: only characters indexed by hooks contribute to the result.
+This well-known simplification is contained in Lemma \ref{LemCharNCycle} below.

-The starting point of this paper is the following observation: when one of the partition, say $\lambda$, is a $(n)$-cycle and, furthermore, another one, say $\mu$, has a part of size $n-a$ for a small {\em positive} integer $a$, the formula expressing $c^\lambda_{\mu, \nu}$ in terms of characters becomes even simpler.
+The starting point of this paper is the following observation: when one of the partitions corresponds to an $n$-cycle and another corresponds to an $(n-a)$-cycle for small $a$ (say $\mu$ and $\nu$, respectively), the formula expressing $c^\lambda_{\mu, \nu}$ in terms of characters becomes even simpler.